wbrframe/parkovochka/README.md

 </p>

 ---
-Backend for moblie app for finding the nearest parking for your bike.
+REST API for moblie app for finding the nearest parking for your bike.

+In collaboration with flutter developer: [Valerii Kostynskyi](https://github.com/valerii-kostynskyi)

 Project currently under development. 🚀 [parkovochka.space](https://parkovochka.space)